Nsayre/nds-docs/guides/Python.rst

 Purpose
 =======

-Python has excellent documentation, and there are already countless blogs and guides on Python.
-However, I still see an opportunity for guides to be more condensed and practical.
+Python has excellent documentation.
+Notably the
+`The Python Tutorial <https://docs.python.org/3/tutorial/index.html>`__ and `The Python Standard Library <https://docs.python.org/3/library/index.html>`__ are excellent resources.
+Additionally there are countless blogs and guides.
+Being well aware of this, I still chose to create my own notes, because I believed I could make something unique that could fill a niche.
+My notes attempt to cover a large variety of topics and weave them together into a more cohesive and overall guide.

-I hope these guides are useful and educational.
+I hope that others find my notes to be educational and useful.

 Pythonic Python
 ===============